I Can See Your Voice (American game show) season 2

-The second season of the American television mystery music game show I Can See Your Voice premiered on Fox with a holiday special on December 14, 2021, ahead of its proper season premiere on January 5, 2022.
+The second season of the American television mystery music game show I Can See Your Voice began airing on Fox with a holiday special on December 14, 2021, ahead of its proper season premiere on January 5, 2022.

 Gameplay

 Format

 According to the original South Korean rules, the guest artist and contestant must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.

 The contestant must eliminate one mystery singer at the end of each round, receiving if they eliminate a bad singer.
 At the end of the game, if the contestant decides to walk away, they will keep the money had won in previous rounds; if they decide to risk for the last remaining mystery singer, they win $100,000 if a singer is good, or lose their all winnings if a singer is bad.